Institution code: H12

 4 years (full-time) including a one-year work placement.
 A three year programme is available for applicants with at least two years, full-time relevant work experience, or all who have completed a 12 month placement as part of another approved course

 Harper Adams University campus (and location of work placement)*

-Subject to academic performance, students passing the BSc (Hons) Agriculture programme will be eligible to be entered for free FACTS training at the end of their course.
+Subject to academic performance, students passing the BSc (Hons) Agriculture programme will be eligible to be entered for free FACTS training following successful completion of their degree.

 The percentage of time spent in different learning activities for this year of study:

 This is the breakdown of assessment methods for this year of study:

 Students studying general Agriculture study a broad range of livestock, crop production and science, and business management, together with some marketing and mechanisation.
 In the first part of the course the focus is on practice i.e. what goes on on-farm, and basic biological and environmental science.
 Areas of study include animal and crop production systems, bioscience and environmental science for agriculture, an introduction to farm business management and marketing, and agricultural mechanisation.

 The later parts of the course focus on the applied scientific and business principles that underpin farm practice, and the application of practice and principles to case studies to solve real problems.
 Areas of study include farm animal production science and nutrition, farm animal health and welfare, soil management and crop nutrition, crop protection, farm business management and economics, business development, people management, and sustainable animal and crop production systems.
 All students undertake a research or professional project in their final year in a subject area of interest to them.